city

 Conventional Fire Alarm Systems

 What is a conventional fire alarm system?
-It is a type of fire alarm system whose devices and panels are hardwired individually to the control panel.
+It is a type of fire alarm system whose devices and panels are hardwired individually to the fire alarm control panel.

 This is one of the most affordable alarm systems and one many shops and restaurants choose to rely on.